ncipollo/release-action/README.md

 - **upload_url**: The URL for uploading assets to the release.

 ## Example
-This example will create a release when a new tag is pushed:
+This example will create a release when a tag is pushed:

 ```yml
 name: Releases